Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 # Testing

+-   ## Test Plan

     The application was tested end to end with objective evidence provided for successful execution.
 All requirement functionality was tested and objective evidence of each     test script attached.
 Please view the Executed Test Protocol in link below -

  -   Executed Test Protocol - [View](Test_Protocol/Test_Scripts_performed.pdf)